Menu

 Caught it: Recursion limit of 5 reached without hitting a stop condition.
 If you are using a graph with a cycle, set a higher recursion limit.

-The error message tells you what limit you hit and hints that you should raise it.
-But if your graph truly has no exit, bumping the limit just delays the crash.
-The real fix is to add logic that routes to END at some point.
+The error says what went wrong and hints at raising the cap.
+But if your graph truly has no exit, a bigger cap just delays the crash.
+The real fix is adding logic that sends control to END.

-Step 1 — Print the routing choices.
-Drop a print statement inside your router.
-You’ll see right away whether it ever picks END.
+Step 1: Print your routing choices.
+Drop a print inside your routing function.
+You’ll see right away if it ever picks END.

 python